Alfresco/alfresco-ng2-components/docs/core/data-column.component.md

 </data-column>
 ```

 This feature is optional.
-Regular text either plain or converted via the `translate` pipe will still be working as it was before.
+Regular text (either plain or converted via the `translate` pipe) will still work as normal.

 ### Custom tooltips